gaurav-js-dev/microservices/README.md

 - auth-banking-service
 - banking-service

-Once the containers are up and running, you can start using the postman.
+Once the containers are up and running, you can import postman collection file & start using the postman and refer to collection documentation to know more about API usage.

 #### Technical learning points along with libraries used